 Keep a healthy diet and have regular dental visits

 Though keeping a healthy diet is not part of oral hygiene and visiting your dentist is not a routine you do at home, these two are integral parts of your oral health care.

 Foods high in sugar can cause tooth decay.
 Maintain a balanced diet that involves nutritious foods such as fresh fruits and vegetables, cheese, and other dairy products.

 Your dentists at Warner Lakes Dental are your partners when it comes to the wellbeing of your mouth and body.
-Practicing good oral hygiene properly and regularly can lead to healthier mind and body.
+Practising good oral hygiene properly and regularly can lead to a healthier mind and body.
 This simple yet powerful routine helps you prevent life-threatening conditions such as periodontal disease, cardiovascular disease, diabetes, and even Alzheimer’s disease.